 Content marketing in the cannabis space was difficult in 2016 and remains challenging today because of the substance’s waning and inconsistent legality.
 Illinois recently joined 10 other states and Washington, D.C. in legalizing marijuana (the law takes effect Jan.
 1, 2020); medical marijuana is legal in 22 more states.
 Yet weed is still designated as a Schedule 1 drug by the federal government.
 This bars cannabis companies from advertising on Facebook and Google—by far the two largest platforms for advertising.
 While the science behind medical marijuana still lacks critical consensus, there’s plenty of anecdotal evidence available, but companies can’t talk about it at all.

-Victoria Mendicino, who serves as the vice president of community outreach at the Illinois-based cannabis producer Revolution Enterprises, explains that marketing a substance straddling the line between federal and state laws is fraught with land mines.
+Victoria Mendicino, who serves as chief of staff to the CEO of Illinois-based cannabis producer Revolution Enterprises, explains that marketing a substance straddling the line between federal and state laws is fraught with land mines.
 “There’s a lot of gray area, which makes things all the more tricky,” she says.
 “If there were specific rules it would make it easier to follow them.”